Beyond held its 7th study session, "Game Development's [Super Cool] ~ Game API Development for Social Game Development"!

 Using Rails

-it can be made easier by using existing gems or by referring to them.
+can be simplified by using existing gems or referencing existing resources.

 However, performance may be inferior, so that's the trade-off